-Dr. Peter Levine’s widely respected and innovative approach to the prevention and healing of trauma, Somatic Experiencing® (SE), is a psychobiological method for addressing physical and emotional trauma, PTSD, overwhelm, and stress-related conditions.
+Dr. Peter Levine’s widely respected and innovative approach to the prevention and healing of trauma, go to this website view it Somatic Experiencing® (SE), is a psychobiological method for addressing physical and emotional trauma, PTSD, overwhelm, and stress-related conditions.
 Dr. Levine received a PhD in medical and biological physics as well as an independent doctoral degree in psychology.

 SE is a naturalistic approach to the resolution and healing of trauma, based upon the observation that wild prey animals, though threatened routinely, are rarely traumatized.
 Animals in the wild utilize innate mechanisms to regulate and discharge the high levels of energy arousal associated with defensive survival behaviors, a built-in “immunity’’ to trauma.
 They employ the capacity to return to normal in the aftermath of highly ‘’charged’’ life-threatening experiences.

 The SE Approach facilitates the completion of self-protective motor responses and the release of thwarted survival energy bound in the body, thus addressing the root cause of trauma symptoms.
 This is approached by gently guiding clients to develop increasing tolerance for difficult bodily sensations and suppressed emotions, connecting into the felt senses and recognizing the powerful information rooted in the body.

 Somatic Experiencing is a systematic method of unfreezing out of the feelings of helplessness and hopelessness.
 The process is gradual, not cathartic in nature, allowing a time frame for healing that does not overwhelm the nervous system and throw it back into shock.
 It allows for individual situations and histories rather than protocol for a diagnosis.
 It facilitates the body’s natural healing abilities using the individual’s own felt sense with the skilled facilitation of a trained practitioner.